-TO COOK OR NOT TO COOK follows the journey of Paris, a beloved chef in Harlem, who is determined to fix his broken relationship with his daughter Chicago, through the means of cooking.
+TO COOK OR NOT TO COOK follows Paris, a beloved chef using cooking to reconnect with his guarded daughter, Chicago.

 Welela Mar Kindred as Chicago